-VelvetOptimiser.pl -s 19 -e 39 -f '-shortPaired -fastq strain1_interleaved.fastq' -t 1 g 5
+VelvetOptimiser.pl -s 19 -e 39 -f '-shortPaired -fastq strain1_interleaved.fastq' -t 1 g 5 starting kmer (e.g. 35 instead of 19).

 So the results indicate that we require around 1.6Gb of RAM to do one assembly at a time.
-We have a maximum of 4.9Gb of RAM free so although we could try two threads at a time; let's leave it at 1 thread.
-If the memory requirements are exceeded you may find that your instance stops responding and you'll need to restart VelvetOptimiser with a higher starting kmer (e.g. 25 instead of 19).
+We have a few Gb of RAM free so although we could try two threads at a time; let's leave it at 1 thread.
+If the memory requirements are exceeded you may find that your instance stops responding and you'll need to restart VelvetOptimiser with a higher